noqx78/minecraft-server-setup/readme.md

+>[!IMPORTANT]
+>🛠️ This tool requires .NET 8.0 Runtime to run.
+>
+>If you don’t have it installed yet, you can download it here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 > [!Warning]
 > If a Minecraft version doesn't work correctly, or you're experiencing **any issues**, please **open an issue** here:
 >